josiearcuri/Cutoffs/README.md

 # Cutoffs

-a series of functions meant to supplement MeanderPy.
+A series of functions for integrating real centerlines with MeanderPy, simulating migration, and analyzing cutoff distributions.

 ## list of functions